 It was talked about Tennessee versus Garner.

-And I mentioned yesterday that the the question is uh the the law is a police officer has the right to use deadly force to shoot at a fleeing felon or fleeing person if he has reason to believe that person is armed and poses an imminent threat of danger to either the police officer or to any other third party.
+And I mentioned yesterday that the question is, the law is a police officer has the right to use deadly force to shoot at a fleeing felon or fleeing person if he has reason to believe that person is armed and poses an imminent threat of danger to either the police officer or to any other third party.

-That's why, as we said yesterday, the it's relevant that a taser is considered a deadly weapon.
+That's why, as we said yesterday, it's relevant that a taser is considered a deadly weapon.

 Nobody has to guess.

-So that's the way, you know, the defense of this case goes.
+So that's the way the defense of this case goes.

-I have to tell you, you know, by the way, the Georgia Bureau of Investigation is as livid as our guests are that district attorney Howard did this.
+I have to tell you, by the way, the Georgia Bureau of Investigation is as livid as our guests are that District Attorney Howard did this.

-They were supposed to be conducting an investigation in this case, an independent investigation, and they had no idea that District Attorney Howard was gonna have this press conference or return these charges.
+They were supposed to be conducting an investigation in this case, an independent investigation, and they had no idea that District Attorney Howard was going to have this press conference or return these charges.

-So they're also livid about this uh rush to judgment.
+So they're also livid about this rush to judgment.

 Let's assume that.